WebAssembly/threads/proposals/threads/Overview.md

       1. If `status` is `false`, throw a [`TypeError`][] exception.
       1. Set `M.[[BufferObject]]` to `buffer`.
       1. Return `buffer`.

+Note: Freezing the buffer prevents storing properties on the buffer object, which will be lost when the cached buffer is invalidated.
+The buffer will be invalidated whenever its size changes, and this can happen at any time on another thread that has access to the shared buffer.

 ## [Spec Changes][spec]